bowdoin-compgeom-f24/hull2d-zaynab-alex/README.md

 3. How to run the project: In order to run the project, one should type "./hull 2d n", where n is the number of points one intends to generate.
-In the main method, specify which point initialization configuration you would like to use first.
-From here, recompute the set of points and find the convex hull using Graham Scan for all the other point initialization configurations, simply press the key "i" repeatedly.
-This will re-initialize and compute the convex hull for the point
+In the main method, specify which point initialization configuration you would like to use.
+In the output console, the convex hull that was computed will be output.

-configurations: [TODO] in order.
-Note: for a given set of initialized points, the points in the convex hull will be printed out in the output console.
+From here, if desired, to recompute the set of points and find the convex hull using Graham Scan for all the other point initialization configurations, simply press the key "i" repeatedly.